StudentDataLabs/EmptyHousingInnovationLab/README.md

 ### The Empty Housing Lab, Saturday 29th October 2016
 The Lab is split into two sections - a Data Workshop and an Innovation Lab.
 The workshop helps students learn real-world data skills such as data visualisation, open data and programming.
 The Innovation Lab will draw on multidisciplinary methods and develop data-driven tools to tackle long-term vacant homes.
 Data Lab Volunteers will have the option to take part in the workshop or the Lab before the two converge in the second part of the event.

-Another dimension of the Innovation Lab is the <b>financial incentive</b> to finding empty housing in London.
+While there is a clear social need to bring empty properties back to use, another dimension of the <b>financial incentive</b> to finding empty housing in London.
 [You Spot Property](http://youspotproperty.com/) rewards those who spot empty homes in the city with a 1% stake in sold properties or a £20 voucher.
 We'll be exploring how to use data, GIS and analytics to find empty housing hotspots in London.

 Here, you will find [data](https://github.com/StudentDataLabs/EmptyHousingInnovationLab/tree/master/data) and resources for the Lab.
 Learning materials, which will focus on data visualisation, open data and programming in R, will be added closer to the event on Saturday 29th of October.